baerrach/.emacs.d/README.md

 ;; Hooks: don't prepend functions with #' as it wont work, hooks expect symbols ;; Use commands: <mode-name>/command to defer loading until that command is invoked
 ```
+* imenu - display list of things in the file in a hierarchical menu drilling
+  down into each new level, useful in js2-mode and markdown-mode
+* js2-mode - hydra for refactoring, bound to `C-c r`
+* string inflection bound to `C-c C-u`, rotates through snake, camel, underscore
+  casing.
+* expand region `er/` prefix, use `C-'` to `er/expand-region`
+* visual regexp `vr/` prefix.

 ## New tools to use ##